The Transport Policy Service encompasses five main areas of activity:

 - Traffic Modelling

 Together we look at the transport requirements throughout Somerset and work out the best way to achieve a comprehensive and efficient transport network.
 This includes research and analysis of data to establish current transport needs and to predict what will be required in future.
 We work out how best to deliver those future needs, and make sure that these are planned in association with new employment and housing development across the county.
 We then put together funding bids to deliver these projects and plans.

 What we do

 A large part of our work is about testing various options to deliver the right strategy for future transport improvements.
 We can then identify and secure the funding to build new infrastructure if necessary or change the existing infrastructure to better serve the network.
-The team produces many of the bids the council makes for additional funds to deliver transport infrastructure, which historically include the Taunton Third Way, Northern Inner Distributor Road and the recent Bridgwater Local Sustainable Transport Fund (LSTF) project.
+The team produces many of the bids the council makes for additional funds to deliver transport infrastructure, which historically include the Taunton Third Way, Northern Inner Distributor Road and the Bridgwater Local Sustainable Transport Fund (LSTF) project.